camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 Now that you have a database, you need to create dedicated databases for each Camunda component along with associated users that have configured access.

 We will also use this step to verify connectivity to the database from the created EKS cluster.
-The creation of the databases will be performed by spawning a pod job in the Kubernetes cluster, using the master user to create the different databases.
+The creation of the databases will be performed by spawning a pod job in the Kubernetes cluster, using the main user to create the different databases.

 1. **Retrieve the writer endpoint of the DB cluster:**